 A. Limitation on rental prices.
-In rental developments of 2 or more units, 20 percent of the units shall be inclusionary rental units in perpetuity, unless the review authority reduces it to 40 years.
+In rental developments of 2 or more units, 20 percent of the units shall be inclusionary rental units in perpetuity, unless the review authority reduces the term of the inclusionary requirement to reflect the maximum term that is permitted by the financing sources.
 The inclusionary rental units shall be offered at rent levels not exceeding 30 percent of the gross income of households earning 50 percent of area median income.
 Where housing financing is available for rental subsidy, units shall be made available to very low income households.